ansiwen/gctx/README.md

 }()
 ```

-Then, from any function called within this goroutine this gctx can be retrieved
+Then, from any function called within the same or a child goroutine this gctx
-with `gctx.Get()`:
+can be retrieved with `gctx.Get()`:

 ```golang
 func doSomething() {